rgmorales/kubernetes-the-hard-way-on-lxd/docs/01-prerequisites.md

 ```
 Create a new storage pool, and select the backend to be dir, this is the only supported backend for this tutorial.
 ```
-lxc init ubuntu:18.04 -s lxd-storage # this command is not needed, this is only for testing incase you run into issues lxc storage create lxd-storage dir lxc launch ubuntu:18.04 testmachine -s lxd-storage # this command is only for testing
+lxc storage create lxd-storage dir

 ```